The amount of time you’d have to wait from the start of your disability to when you start getting benefits.

 - A 5-year benefit period would cover the average duration of most long-term disabilities.

-Allows you to increase your benefit amount if your income increases, regardless of any changes in your health status.
+Allows you to increase your benefit amount as your income increases, regardless of any changes in your health status.

-An enhancement to a disability plan that would increase the monthly benefit by the CPI not to exceed a ceiling of typically 3% or 6% compounded or simple interest per year during a claim.
+COLA: An enhancement rider added to a disability plan that would increase the monthly benefit by the Consumer Price Index not to exceed a ceiling of typically 3% or 6% compounded or simple interest per year during a claim.
 This would only be triggered during a claim so it becomes important to keep disability benefits up to date through annual reviews.
 This rider is designed to prevent inflation from eroding at your benefit.

-This rider can help provide peace of mind to those who are early in their professional careers.
+This optional enhancement rider can help provide peace of mind to those who are early in their professional careers.
 While your income may be on the rise, it could be several years before your yearly earnings exceed your loan balance – a time when many professionals feel particularly vulnerable to a disability that could force them out of work or practice.
-Student Loan Protection is specifically designed to protect you during this time by providing an added layer of disability insurance, above and beyond what you might purchase to protect your income.
+Student Loan Protection is specifically designed to protect you during this time by providing an added benefit amount, above and beyond what you might purchase to protect your income.

 A non-cancelable policy means that as long as you pay the premiums, the insurer can’t cancel the policy, change the premiums or change the benefits.
 Basically, you “lock in” all aspects of your policy.